elizerdim/job-listing-app/README.md

 ### What I learned

 - react-icons package
-- React Router - used for creating single-page apps that allow navigating without refreshing the page
+- React Router - used for creating single-page apps that allow navigating without refreshing the page:

 ```js
 import {